hex-knight/backend-interview-api/README.md

-# TalentReef Java API Interview Template
+# Java Widgets Backend Service

 ## Description

-This [Spring Boot](https://spring.io/projects/spring-boot) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+This [Spring Boot](https://spring.io/projects/spring-boot) project is a Backend Service for the take-home interview challenge.

 ## Requirements